Ligoc/stock-market-vs-coinflip/README.md

 # stock-market-vs-coinflip

+Api /site was made with big cooperation/help of my brother to show /learn me how the web site comunicate with the API.

 Program will get data from CSV file (from stooq.com) and simulate the game of shorts or longs depends of the coin toss.

 Program will read a data from CSV file: date, opening value of the day, day closing value.